SafetyVision/safety-vision-platform/README.md

 4. Install Django:

 ```
-pip3 install django~=3.1
+pip3 install django==3.2.9
 ```

-Check that your installation was successful with this command that should produce a 3.x.x version number:
+Check that your installation was successful with this command that should produce a 3.2.9 version number:
 ```
 python -m django --version
 ```

 5. Install Django REST framework:
 ```
-pip3 install djangorestframework
+pip3 install djangorestframework==3.12.4
 ```

 6. Run migrations: